loopbackio/loopback-next/packages/loopback/test/acceptance/bootstrapping/server.feature.md

-# Feature: Bootstrapping the application
+# Feature: Bootstrapping the server

-## Scenario: Single Application
+## Scenario: Single server with single application

 - Given a `Server`
 - And a single `Application` bound to that `Server`